datarefinery/API-PMH/Discussion.md

 The latter could be implemented much as it would have been in OAI-PMH, with API-PMH only requiring:
 * the use of URI and paramaters as described to make requests
-* include format 'text/xml' in requests (through http accepts, extension or format=parameter)
+* include format 'text/xml' in requests (through http accepts, extension or format=xml parameter)
 * text/xml http Content-Types to properly decribe the format of response data,
 * embedding the XML/XSD namespaces in the XML responses as usual